AppsFlyerSDK/segment-appsflyer-ios/README.md

   In order to get Conversion Data you need to:

-  1. Add `SEGAppsFlyerTrackerDelegate` protocol to your AppDelegate (or other) class
+  1. Add `SEGAppsFlyerLibDelegate` protocol to your AppDelegate (or other) class
   2. Pass AppDelegate (or other) class when configuring Segment Analytics with AppsFlyer.
-Change line `config.use(SEGAppsFlyerIntegrationFactory())` to `config.use(SEGAppsFlyerIntegrationFactory.create(withLaunch: self))`
+If you use sample code from above, change line `config.use(factoryNoDelegate)` to `config.use(factoryWithDelegate)`
-  3. Implement methods of the protocol.
-See sample code below:
+  3. Implement methods of the protocol in the class, passed as a delegate.
+See sample code below where AppDelegate is used for that:

   ```
-  class AppDelegate: UIResponder, UIApplicationDelegate, SEGAppsFlyerTrackerDelegate {
+  class AppDelegate: UIResponder, UIApplicationDelegate, SEGAppsFlyerLibDelegate {

     var window: UIWindow?